-Living in Lebanon is an amazing experience for a variety of reasons, including the culture, the night life, the beaches and landscapes, and the cuisine.
+Living in Lebanon is an amazing experience for a variety of reasons, including the culture, the night life, and the beaches, landscapes, and cuisine.
 As an American expatriate living in Lebanon though, what exactly do you need to know regarding filing US expat (and Lebanese) taxes?

 The good news is if you are paying income tax in Lebanon, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.

 US taxes – what you need to know

 If you earn over US$10,000 (or just $400 of self-employment income), wherever the income originates in the world you have to file IRS form 1040.
 While any US taxes due are still due by April 15th, expats get an automatic filing extension until June 15th, which can be extended further on request until October 15th.